Customizing Container Services

 For example:

-$ cat .stoobly/docker/<SERVICE-NAME>/<WORKFLOW-NAME>/docker-compose.yml
+$ cat .stoobly/services/<SERVICE-NAME>/<WORKFLOW-NAME>/docker-compose.yml

 services: